NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 ### 5. Remove any instances of `[runtime][task][remote]owner`

-You can no longer specify a remote user name in the workflow definition.
+Cylc 8 no longer supports remote usernames in the workflow definition.

-This should instead be set in your `.ssh/config` file.
+**Information:** See [here](https://cylc.github.io/cylc-doc/stable/html/7-to-8/major-changes/remote-owner.html) for the details of this change.
+Remote user names should instead be set in your `.ssh/config` file.
 If you followed the PUMA2 setup instructions, this should already be setup correctly for ARCHER2 and JASMIN.

 Check your `suite.rc` and/or `site/archer2.rc` file and remove any lines like this: